vedamy/week_06/README.md

 # week_06
 ## Week-6_Assignment_SQL_Part1
 ###  1.Show all customers whose last names start with T. Order them by first name from A-Z.
-(a) Identify the required table from the dvdrental, to get the information of customer last names and
+STEP-1.
+Identify the required table from the dvdrental, to get the information of customer last names and

-(b) use the WHERE clause with wild card operator 'T%'.
+STEP-2. use the WHERE clause with wild card operator 'T%'

+STEP-3. then ORDER BY fist_name in ascending order to get the names in alphabetical order from A-Z.

 #### Below is the query I used to extract to answer for the question-1:

-CREATE TABLE HW_1 AS

 SELECT *